nitinpal90/Day-5-Python-Challenge-/README.md

 Today was packed with insights and hands-on practice.
 Here’s a quick rundown of what I learned:

-🔍 Conditional Statements:
+🔍 Concept of Loop:
-🔹if ✔️
+🔹While Loop ✔️
-🔹if-else 🔄
+🔹Infinite Loop 🔄
-🔹if-elif-else 🌟
+🔹For Loop 🌟
-🔹nested-if-else 🎯
+🔹Looping in String 🎯
-🔹Amazon Business Model 💻
+🔹Netflix Business Model 💻

 Excited about how much I'm learning! 🤓🔥